 Comparison of Australian Military Bank Credit Cards

-Benefits of using an Australian Military Bank credit card
+Benefits of using the Australian Military Bank credit card

-The fact that Australian Military Bank is a credit union definitely works in its favour, given that it directs its profits back into the system to give its members better service and products.
+The fact that Australian Military Bank is a mutual association definitely works in its favour, given that it directs its profits back into the system to give its members better service and products.
 The Australian Military Bank Low Rate Visa Credit Card comes with its share of advantages, which include the following:

 Balance transfer offer

-As opposed to the six-month or nine-month period for balance transfers that you might find with other credit cards, what you get with the Australian Military Bank Low Rate Visa Credit Card is a 0% p.a. balance transfer offer that stays in place for 12 months.
+Compared to the six-month or nine-month period for balance transfers that you might find with other credit cards, what you get with the Australian Military Bank Low Rate Visa Credit Card is a 0% p.a.balance transfer offer for 12 months.
 In addition, at the end of this period the outstanding balance attracts the card’s low purchase rate, and not its cash advance rate.